thedavidmeister/javelin-timesync/README.md

 - `:parse` a function that receives the response and returns a millisecond precision timestamp, defaults to `identity`.
-- `:delay` milliseconds to delay between polls, defaults to `1000`.
+- `:interval` milliseconds to wait between polls, defaults to `1000`.
 - `:data-points` number of times to poll, defaults to `5`.
 - `:ajax` additional parameters to pass to https://github.com/JulianBirch/cljs-ajax.